Year 1

 Spellings

 From Term 3 the children will take a weekly spelling test.
-During Term 3, each spelling test will consist of 5 common exception words which the children have already encountered in school.
+During Term 4, each week's spellings will focus on a different split digraph.
 Spellings will be sent home at the end of each term.
 Please encourage the children to practise these as often as possible.
 The children can use the provided practise grids to practise their spellings but this is not compulsory as different children prefer to practise their spellings in different ways.
 The practise grids do not need to be returned to school.